 This content is for educational purposes only and does not replace medical advice, diagnosis or treatment from a qualified healthcare professional.

-Maxitrol Eye Drops are primarily indicated for the short-term treatment of steroid-responsive eye conditions that necessitate antibiotic therapy.
-These conditions may include:
+According to the original content, Maxitrol eye drops are used for short-term treatment of steroid-responsive eye conditions that require antibiotic therapy.
+Examples mentioned include:

 • Allergic conjunctivitis